atilasousa/mothra-button/README.md

 ### How to build Storybook

-To build storybook, run the command `npm run build-storybook`, after you will see in your project a folder named storybook-static.
+To build storybook, run the command `npm run build-storybook`, after you will see in your project a folder named storybook-static, and you can acess the component stories in that folder.